Jhaamlal/DSA_Practice/oops/oopsNotes.md

     1) Constructor is special method that is initialise a newly created object
     2) Constructor is automatically called when new object is formed .
     3) Constructor has same name what class has ,and has no return type .
-    4) Constructor will always be public
+    4) Constructor will always be public .
+But can also be private,to use as private you need to be have friend keyword.
     5) Mainly 3 type of Constructor , default Constructor,parameterize Constructor,and default Constructor (called polymorphism )
 ```
 c++ :